YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 **NAMES**

 An M program sees a monolithic global variable namespace.
 The NAMES section of the Global Directory partitions the namespace so that a global name or a global name with a subscript range reside in different database files.
-An M global can reside in one more database file, each database file can store many M globals.
+An M global can reside in one or more database files, each database file can store many M globals.

 **REGIONS**